anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Identity & Access Management (IAM).md

 # IAM Roles for Services
 - Some AWS service will need to perform actions on your behalf, you need to assign permissions to AWS services with IAM Roles.
 # IAM Security Tools
-- IAM Credentials Report (account-level): list all your account's users and the status of their various credentials.
+- <mark style="background: #FFB86CA6;">IAM Credentials Report (account-level):</mark> list all your account's users and the status of their various credentials.
-- IAM Access Advisor (user-level): show the service permissions granted to a user and when those services were last accessed.
+- <mark style="background: #FFB86CA6;">IAM Access Advisor (user-level):</mark> show the service permissions granted to a user and when those services were last accessed.
 # Guidelines & Best Practices
 - Don't use the root account except for AWS account setup.
 - Per AWS account per user.